cy33hc/ps5-jar-loader/README.md

 ## What's Different
 - Removed some payloads in JAR package format
-- Disc loader has only umtx and elfloader
+- Disc JAR loader has only umtx and elfloader
 - Uses my [fork of elfloader](https://github.com/cy33hc/elfloader) that pulls the elfldr.elf from remote http server.
 So if there are newer version, I just need to update my http server.
 - Added a 3rd Menu called "Remote JAR Sender" which reaches out to my http server to dymanic get JAR payloads
 - Added a 4rd Menu called "Remote ELF Sender" which reaches out to my http server to dymanic get ELF payloads